 The Board has placed emphasis on Director’s training and education and recognizes the importance of continuing this path.
-Our Directors have/are attended the following:
+Some Directors have attended the following:

 - The Jamaica Stock Exchange (JSE) Corporate Governance Index training.

-- The Private Sector Organization of Jamaica Corporate Governance training.
+- The JSE/Private Sector Organization of Jamaica Corporate Governance training.

-A major responsibility of the Board is succession planning for all Senior Executives and Directors.
-This is done by identifying potential successors for each senior post and providing the necessary exposure for them to develop and increase their skills and knowledge.
+An integral responsibility of the Board is succession planning for all Senior Executives and Directors.
+This is done by identifying potential successors for each senior post and providing the necessary exposure for them to function in the business in case of an emergency.

 Code of Conduct